-Figure 3.
-A map of this strategy's subject area on the Tweed River estuary depicting the 'traffic light system' of RED, ORANGE and GREEN along the waterfront, including an example of the attribute table providing for interrogation lot-by-lot scale using the online map also available on the DPI-Fisheries Spatial Data Portal.
+Figure 2.
+A map of this strategy's subject area of the CBMP depicting the 'traffic light system of RED and ORANGE along the waterfront, including an example of the attribute table providing for interrogation lot-by-lot scale using the online map also available on the Fisheries Spatial Data Portal.